Abhinav072004/Api-App/README.md

 [![React Native](https://img.shields.io/badge/React%20Native-0.60-blue.svg?style=rounded-square)](https://facebook.github.io/react-native/)
 [![Node.js](https://img.shields.io/badge/Node.js-v.10.16-green.svg?style=rounded-square)](https://nodejs.org/)

-Here is my new repository which builded with React Native Framework for making the User Interface in JavaScript syntax, see my previous repository about [RESTful API Note App with Express](https://github.com/aahmadhadi/RESTful-API-Note-App-with-Express) for the backend side and making API.

 ### What is React Native ?
 React Native is an open-source mobile application framework created by Facebook.
 It is used to develop applications for Android, iOS and UWP by enabling developers to use React along with native platform capabilities. [[1]](https://en.wikipedia.org/wiki/React_Native)